Ebensee concentration camp

 Ebensee was a subcamp of Mauthausen concentration camp established by the SS to build tunnels for armaments storage near the town of Ebensee, Austria, in 1943.
 The camp held a total of 27,278 male inmates from 1943 until 1945.
 Between 8,500 and 11,000 prisoners died in the camp, most from hunger or malnutrition.
 Political prisoners were most common, and prisoners came from many different countries.
 Conditions were poor, and along with the lack of food, exposure to cold weather and forced hard labor made survival difficult.
-American troops of the 80th Infantry Division liberated the camp on 6 May 1945.
+American troops of the 3rd Cavalry Reconnaissance Squadron liberated the camp on 6 May 1945; the 80th Infantry Division helped with the full liberation.

 Residential homes now exist on the site of the camp, and a memorial cemetery is nearby.
 A memorial tunnel, created in 1994, and the Museum for Contemporary History Ebensee, created in 2001, provide information about the camp to visitors.

 Formation

 The construction of the Ebensee subcamp began late in 1943, and the first prisoners arrived on 18 November 1943 from the main camp of Mauthausen and its subcamps.
 The main purpose of Ebensee was to provide slave labor for the construction of enormous tunnels in which armament works were to be housed, safe from bombing.
 One tunnel was used as a petroleum refinery.
 The SS used several codenames: Kalk (limestone), Kalksteinbergwerk (limestone mine), Solvay and Zement (cement) to conceal the true nature of the camp.

 27,278 male inmates were sent to Ebensee.
 Between 8,500 and 11,000 died in the camp.
 Jews formed about one-third of the inmates.
-The other inmates were from Russia, Poland, Czechoslovakia, Hungary, Yugoslavia, France, Italy, and Greece.
+Inmates were from more than 20 different national origins, including countries like Russia, Poland, Czechoslovakia, Hungary, Germany, Yugoslavia, France, Italy, Greece and Spain.
 Romani people were also imprisoned.
 Most were political prisoners.
 Mauthausen received the harshest classification of concentration camp after Heydrich decreed that they be classified in 1941.
 The mortality rate in camps in the Mauthausen group was three times higher than that of other groups.

 Georg Bachmeier was the camp's first commander for a few weeks.
 Anton Bentele or Bendele was the next camp commander, until the start of 1944, when SS Obersturmführer Otto Riemer became camp commander.
 Prisoner accounts report that Riemer beat, tortured, and murdered prisoners.
 After shooting some eight prisoners while drunk, Riemer was demoted and transferred to the Gusen concentration camp post office.
 Anton Ganz replaced him.
 One surviving prisoner described Ganz as "brutal, arbitrary, dictatorial and crude".
 Harrmann Pribill, an SS Unterscharführer, distributed work and determined work details.